Clark & Robinson: Old Buckenham

 Robinson purchased the historic Hall at Old Buckenham in Norfolk in 1906, and seldom left for London unless on urgent business.
-A feature of the property was a fine cricket field, and a pitch second to none in England.
-Every distinguished visiting Australian sportsman and Australian XI was treated to the finest hospitality and given access to the best of facilities for the duration of their stay.
+The cricket field was a salient feature of the property.

 One cricket commentator wrote: There is hardly a more beautiful place in Norfolk than Mr. Lionel Robinson's 'Buckenham Hall.'
 During the visit of the A.I.F. team to his home Mr. Robinson had the favorite for the English Derby, and told us to have a little on it, as it was very highly fancied.
 Unfortunately it 'went wrong,' and did not start.
 Mr. Robinson is also very greatly interested financially in several mining propositions in this country, and has nearly always entertained the Australians at his house during their many visits to the Old Country.
 The ground itself is situated about half a mile from the house in delightful surroundings.
 The attendance is always very small, owing to the neighborhood being principally occupied by farmers.
 However, the lack of spectators does not diminish the enthusiasm of the players in any way.
 The members of both teams stay at Mr. Robinson's house, with the exception of the professionals, and are entertained in a wonderful manner.
 It can be assumed that Mr. Robinson has guaranteed a certain sum to the Australians for this match.
 In addition he pays all the expenses of his own side, and, after taking into account that there is no charge whatever for admission to the ground, it can be readily understood that the match is rather an expensive luxury, even for him.

 In 1921 he fielded a team against Warwick Armstrong's Australian XI at Old Buckenham Hall, which attracted a large number of spectators.

 Lionel Robinson died there of cancer on 27 July 1922, having taken little part in financial affairs after the war.
 He left an estate valued at around £240,000.

 Around 1937 Old Buckenham Hall became the new site of a school for boys, which was founded in 1862 by the Misses Ellen and Margaret Ringer in Lowestoft, Suffolk.

 Both Lionel and Mary Robinson were buried in the churchyard on the property.